Evolving State Green Chemistry Initiatives

 DoH designates selected chemicals of high concern that pose an elevated risk to the public as Priority Chemicals.
 A chemical of high concern must meet one of three technical requirements under the statute to be added to the Priority Chemicals list:

-- The chemical has been found through sampling and analysis to be present in household dust, indoor air, drinking water, or elsewhere in the home environment
+- The chemical has been found through sampling and analysis to be present in household dust, indoor air, drinking water, or elsewhere in the home environment; and

 The Priority Chemicals list includes the following chemicals: